aelmekeev/top-trumps/README.md

 Some decks contain cards that are identical in terms of stats, for example:
 * McDonald's Minions: Rise of Gru - `Jean-Clawed` and `Svengeance`

+## More on this

+* [Ultimate Top Trumps](https://ultimate-top-trumps.co.uk/) - great online collection of Top Trump packs